SeisSol/SeisSol/Documentation/build-problems.rst

 Building fails due to missing files
 -----------------------------------

-Your submodules are probably not correctly initialized.
+Your submodules are probably not fully initialized.
-Run ``git submodule update --init --recursive`` when inside the Git repository (that also works if you have your build directory inside the repository).
+Run ``git submodule update --init --recursive`` when inside the Git repository.
+In particular, that also works if you have your build directory inside the repository.
-It is recommended to do that after each update of the repository.
+It is recommended to run this command after each repository update.

 Code Generation fails
 ---------------------